Azure, issuant from base a frog's head and from flanks its forelegs in chevron Or, in chief a mullet of seven points Argent.

 Azure, issuant from base a frog's head and from flanks its forelegs in chevron Or, in chief a mullet of seven points Argent.
 Crest: Upon a helm with a wreath Or and Azure, a demi-frog erect Or, grasping with its forelegs an apple and a closed book Azure.
 Mantling: Azure doubled Or.

-Arms interpreted by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a freehand finish.
+Coat of arms depicted by me, illuminated with lights and shadows, contoured in Sable, with an ogee outer contour and with a freehand finishing.

 Coat of arms of Arturo Taborda, Venezuela, emblazoned by me.